czetsuya/keycloak-angular-auth/README.md

 Keycloak
 --
  - Installed keycloak server on your local environment.
 I'm using version 3.4.1.
- - Login to your keycloak and import the realm in config/keycloak-auth-realm.json.
+ - Login to keycloak and import the realm in config/keycloak-auth-realm.json.
  - Import the user from config/keycloak-auth-users-0.json.
 Account is edward / edward.
  - You can create your own user, just make sure to add him / her to the User group.